liaquat-ali-dev/Laravel-Eloquent-Relation/README.md

 - Utilize when a strict one-to-one correspondence exists between entities.
 - Use when data normalization is required to reduce redundancy.

+## One-to-Many Relationship

+## Definition

+A one-to-many relationship signifies that each record in one table can be associated with multiple records in another table.

+## Use Cases

+- An author can have multiple books.
+- Each book is authored by a single author.

+## Use Cases

+- Apply when one entity can have multiple related instances.
+-   Suitable for hierarchical data structures where a parent entity manages subordinate entities.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).